wilson428/downcache/README.md

 	-Return a better response when called from cache

 #Changes
+**v0.0.4**
+Checks to see if cached version is empty, and calls live if so.

 **v0.0.3**
 +Changed order of arguments passed to callback from `(err, body, resp)` to `(err, resp, body)` to match the [request module](https://github.com/mikeal/request).